 I suggest creating a ticket for CA pinning in Chrome via the HSTS preload list, that would be blocked either by #8191 (if we want to do the simple "force verified HTTPS" first, which can be done via the HSTS Preload Submission website), or by #8192 (if we want to skip the simple "force verified HTTPS", and instead go directly for CA pinning via HSTS preload list, which requires asking special treatment).

-#18 Updated by sajolida over 4 years ago
+#18 Updated by sajolida almost 5 years ago

 Sorry for the mess, I didn't know about those tickets.
 So I created #9102 (Get tails.boum.org on the Chrome HSTS preload list) as a subtask of #8191 (Get tails.boum.org on major browsers' HSTS preload list) and blocked by #8192 (Get a certificate for *.tails.boum.org from the CA cartel) because of jenkins.tails.boum.org.

-#21 Updated by intrigeri about 2 years ago
+#21 Updated by intrigeri over 2 years ago

 - #9026 is entirely orthogonal to this ticket, and thus should not be a blocker thereof.